TheHumanoidTyphoon/internet-speed/README.md

-Internet Speed Tester
+Internet Speed Test
-This script tests your internet speed by running a series of speed tests and measuring the download and upload speeds, ping time, latency, jitter, and packet loss.
-The results are plotted and saved to a CSV or JSON file.

-Getting started
-To use this script, you'll need to have Python 3 installed on your computer.
-You can download Python from the official website.

-You'll also need to install the following packages:

-speedtest-cli
-matplotlib
-You can install these packages using pip: pip install speedtest-cli matplotlib
+This is a Python script that tests your internet speed and generates various metrics and visualizations.

+Installation
+Clone the repository or download the files.
+Install the required Python packages: speedtest, tabulate, json, csv, numpy, statistics, matplotlib.
 Usage
-To run the script, open a terminal or command prompt and navigate to the directory containing the script.
-Then run the following command: python speedtest.py [num_tests] [output_file]
+To run the script, navigate to the directory where the files are saved and type the following command in your terminal: python speed_test.py

-where num_tests is the number of speed tests to run (default is 3) and output_file is the name of the output file to save the results to (optional).

-For example, to run 5 speed tests and save the results to a CSV file called results.csv, run the following command: python speedtest.py 5 results.csv

-Output
-The script will output the results of each speed test to the console, as well as the average download speed, upload speed, ping time, latency, jitter, and packet loss.
-If multiple tests are run, the standard deviation of the download speeds will also be calculated and displayed.

-The script will also plot the download and upload speeds over time, and save the results to a CSV or JSON file, depending on the file extension specified.
+Commands
+The script has the following commands:

+load_results(file_path): loads previous test results from a JSON file. run_tests(num_tests): runs a series of internet speed tests and generates metrics and visualizations. print_results(): prints the metrics generated from the most recent test. plot_results(): generates plots of the download and upload speeds and the ping times. save_results(file_path, format): saves the results of the most recent test to a JSON or CSV file.
+Example
+Here's an example of how to use the script: speed_test = SpeedTest() speed_test.load_results('results.json') speed_test.run_tests(3) speed_test.print_results()
+speed_test.plot_results()
+speed_test.save_results('results.csv', format='csv')

 License
 This project is licensed under the MIT License - see the LICENSE file for details.